Leslie French: Maynardville open-air theatre

 In 1955 he helped to establish the new Shakespearean seasons at the Maynardville Open-Air Theatre in Cape Town, South Africa.
 This theatre, which had opened a short while before, on 1 December 1950, had multi-racial casts performing to multi-racial audiences.
 In 1963 he was awarded the key to the city for his work with the theatre.

 Film and television

-French made the occasional foray into film and television, appearing in two Luchino Visconti films, The Leopard (1963) and Death in Venice (1971), as well as many British television programmes.
+French made the occasional foray into film, appearing in two Luchino Visconti films, The Leopard (1963) and Death in Venice (1971), as well as many British television programmes.
 These included Dixon of Dock Green, Armchair Theatre, Z-Cars, The Avengers (the episode You Have Just Been Murdered), Jason King and The Singing Detective.
 His role as Mr. Woodhouse in a BBC serial of Jane Austen's Emma (1960) is considered one of his most memorable screen performances.
 French was also considered for the role of the First Doctor in the science fiction series Doctor Who; William Hartnell was cast.
 He finally appeared in the programme in its 1988 serial, Silver Nemesis, playing the Mathematician.